Check out the video lesson too!

 You’re tall!

-A group of students are sitting in their seats, boredly poking at their phones or doodling in their textbooks, waiting for class to start.
+A group of students are sitting in their seats, waiting for their early morning class to start.
+Everyone is poking at phones, doodling in textbooks, or soundly asleep.
 The teacher walks in and says to everyone:

 Good morning!